theodor349/4P-Chess/README.md

 # 4P-Chess
-Unity Project: 4 Pplayer chess
+Unity Project: 4 player chess

 What I learned:
 - How to manage multiple players